Cookies on this website

 • Subjective experiences → The feelings we have when we experience an emotion.

-• Physiological responses → Sweating, heartbeat, and breathing which can activate or deactivate the body depending on the situation.
+• Physiological responses → For example sweating, changes in heartbeat, and breathing which can activate or deactivate the body depending on the situation.

 • Behavioural responses → This can include facial expressions and bodily movements